 After more than three years living under the brutal rule of the Islamic State, 40-year-old Mohammad Azz a-Din had enough.
-Russian and Syrian warplanes have waged an intensive bombing campaign on Azz a-Din’s native Uqayrbat city in eastern Homs countryside in recent months, but the offensive stepped up in intensity late last week when the Syrian army grabbed a large swatch of territory that effectively splits Islamic State holdings into 2 contiguous parts.
+Russian and Syrian warplanes have waged an intensive bombing campaign on Azz a-Din’s native Uqayrbat city in the eastern Homs countryside in recent months, but the offensive stepped up in intensity late last week when the Syrian army grabbed a large swath of territory that effectively splits Islamic State holdings into two contiguous parts.
 Given the new state of affairs on the ground, Azz a-Din calculated that staying in Uqayrbat, in Syria’s central desert, was more dangerous than attempting an escape.

 Before the encirclement, which likely would have prevented Azz a-Din from actually escaping, the desert path out of IS territory was littered with landmines and Islamist fighters to prevent residents from escaping.
 Nonetheless, Azz a-Din, his wife and three children left in two cars for regions to the east controlled by the US-backed Syrian Democratic Forces (SDF).

 Today, Azz a-Din and his family live in an encampment in rebel-controlled Idlib province.
 “The situation here isn’t great,” he tells Syria Direct’s Noura Hourani, “but relative to SDF territory and the hell of Daesh, it’s a vast improvement.”

 Q: It is incredibly dangerous to escape from the Islamic State, especially with the regime closing in.
 Why did you choose to run and risk your life in the process?

 I decided it was the time to leave because of the increasing number of bombings that Russian and regime warplanes were carrying out.
 They were massacring civilians in the area.